manuelfs/babymaker/README.md

 Log on to cms18 and set up the code are described above.
-Define the datasets you want to run over in `babymaker/scripts/get_flist.py` and run it from the `babymaker` folder with `python babymaker/scripts/get_flist.py`.
+Define the datasets you want to run over in `babymaker/scripts/get_flist.py` and run it from the `babymaker` folder with

+    python babymaker/scripts/get_flist.py

 This step finds the paths for the files that are to be run over.

 In the `babymaker` folder, create an `out` folder.
 This is typically a soft link to a place with lots of disk space, such as `ln -s /net/cms2/cms2r0/user/out/ out`.

-Then log on to cms0 and submit the condor jobs from `babymaker` folder with `python scripts/sub_cond.py`.
+Then log on to cms0 and submit the condor jobs from `babymaker` folder with

+    python scripts/sub_cond.py